Includes 8oz Tropical White Springtail culture (your choice of peat or charcoal) and 0.5oz Springtail Feast with wooden spreader.

 Shipping: All live orders are shipped Monday-Wednesday.
 Door delivery is available for Priority and Express Mail only.
 Springtails shipped via First Class Mail will be marked "HOLD at Post Office" NO Exceptions.
 Springtails purchased with isopods will automatically be upgraded to Priority Mail for no additional charge.

 Orders placed on or after Wednesday at noon will ship the following Monday to avoid spending the weekend at the post office or on a truck.
 Someone must be present to accept package delivery.

 Cold Temps: All orders are extremely well insulated.
-If your area is experiencing temperatures below 45*F, for LAG you must request "HOLD at Post Office" in message to seller box at checkout.
+If your area is experiencing temperatures below 45*F, for LAG we reserve the right to mark "HOLD at Post Office".

 Hot Temps: Cold packs are included free of charge.
-For temps exceeding 95*F: LAG you must request "HOLD at Post Office" in message to seller box at checkout.
+For temps exceeding 95*F: LAG we reserve the right to mark "HOLD at Post Office".

 If temperatures exceed 100*F, we reserve the right to delay shipping until cooler temperatures resume.

 For complete LAG see Shipping Policies